"A great challenge...and the scenery was nearly peerless!"

 Allegro Cyclery is delighted to showcase the vast network of gravel roads in the scenic Blue Mountains.
 If you came out for Walla Walla Grit in 2018, you know.
 You know you're in for a challenge.
 You know the camaraderie is worth it.
 You know the climbs aren't playing around and you know the vistas make it all worthwhile.
 We had a blast in our inaugural year and we can't wait to make it happen again.
 We hope you'll join us.

-Check out a sneak peak of the route!
-Footage kindly captured by our friends at Mainstem Malt:
+Check out a sneak peak of the signature Cottonwood Creek climb!
+Footage captured by our friends at Mainstem Malt:

-Please like and follow our facebook page to get periodic event updates, and mark yourself as 'attending' on the facebook event.
-This is the best way to keep apprised of updates and other exciting announcements.
+Please like and follow our facebook page to get periodic event updates.
+This is the best way to keep apprised of announcements.

 Walla Walla is famous for its renowned road riding, but the locals have been venturing into the Blue Mountains for years to get their fix of first class gravel roads.
 All three courses stay together for the first 24 miles, which includes the iconic (and challenging) Cottonwood Creek climb.
-Some of these Vitamin-G gems are roads the local cyclists don't even know about!
 It could be hot, but we will be climbing up into the mountains, so come prepared and err on the side of caution.

 Staging: Walla Walla Airport Industrial Park - Parking and staging will be across the street from Quirk Brewing.
 425 B St, Walla Walla, WA 99362